3rd Theory Building Workshop

 Program:

-On the first day, we will start with a social lunch together at 12.00 noon, after which the workshop will begin with inputs and discussions.
-In the evening we will have dinner together in the city center of Münster (included in the fee).
-The workshop continues on the second day at 9.00 am and ends around 4.00 pm.
+On the first day, we started with a social lunch together at 12.00 noon, after which the workshop began with inputs and discussions.
+In the evening we had dinner together in the city center of Münster (included in the fee).
+The workshop continued on the second day at 9.00 am and ended around 4.00 pm.

 Guido Hertel and Christoph Nohe